swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 Running this command also created a new file for us, `Package.resolved`.
 This file is a snapshot of the exact versions of the dependencies we are using locally.

-To use this dependency, we can open `hello_swift.swift`, remove everything that’s in there (it’s just an example), and add this line to it:
+To use this dependency, we can open `MyCLI.swift`, remove everything that’s in there (it’s just an example), and add this line to it:

 ~~~swift
 import Figlet